 - (M)odes (2016, Carpe Sonum)

 - Autumn of Communion 3 (2013, txt recordings)

 Starting with his 2009 debut, Mick Chillage's (real name Michael Gainford) sophisticated sounds have made him one of greats of modern underground ambient.
 The Dublin-based artist and radio broadcaster fully embraced the genre after two decades of honing his craft with miscellaneous electronica and multiple styles of electronic dance.

-Since FAXology he's been highly prolific as both a solo artist and as a collaborator (the latter as part of the duo Autumn of Communion - see below); following are the picks from his solo catalogue.
+Since FAXology he's been highly prolific as both a solo artist and as a collaborator as part of the duo Autumn of Communion; following are some of his best albums under both guises.

 Reverie (2014) is a gorgeous example of uncluttered, Eno-esque understatement, forged with drones and sighing pads alongside some piano, electric piano and flute.
 His repertoire also continues to expand beyond FAXology's ambient dance DNA.
 The elegant, cinematic progressions of "At Dusk" and "For Those We Lost", for example, hint at no ambient dance lineage at all, having more in common with old-school ambient artisans like Bruno Sanfilipo or Steve Roach.